safirmotiwala/ML-CandidateElimination-PyPi/README.md

 ## * y_train
 -------------
-The Test Set array consisting of Outcome.
+The Training Set array consisting of Outcome.

 Attributes